strongloop-community/loopback-example-xamarin/README.md

 * Run the server

         Go to server folder.
-        Run "npm install" in shell.
+        Run `npm install` in shell.
-        Run "slc run" in shell.
+        Run `node .` in shell.

+**NOTE**:  If you don't want to install Node.js and StrongLoop, you can run the Xamarin client app against http://xamarindemo.strongloop.com.

 * Compile and run the App